Jennifer Rumsey

 Amy Davis

-Outside of her Cummins experiences, early in her career Amy held positions at the AT&T Corporation and more recently in her career history worked at Alcan Corporation, serving as their Vice President - Sales in the Global Aerospace and Transportation Business.
+Outside of Cummins, Amy held positions at the AT&T Corporation and more recently at Alcan Corporation, serving as Vice President - Sales in the Global Aerospace and Transportation Business.
+She currently serves on the Board of Directors for crawler crane producer Manitowoc.

-Amy is a graduate of Northwestern University and attended the University of Chicago Booth Executive program for Market Strategy.
+Amy is a graduate of Northwestern University and attended the University of Chicago Booth Executive Program for Market Strategy.
+She is also passionate about encouraging and empowering female leaders in the workplace and completed the Women's Director Development Program at Kellogg Executive Education.

 Bonnie Fetch